grgomrton/CarND-LaneLines-P1/README.md

 Below are the most important weaknesses of the pipeline with possible ways of enhancement.

 ### Thresholding
 Probably this is the biggest weakness.
-The algorithms used in the pipeline requires plenty of thresholds, but right now these thresholds are sort of "trained" on the input datasets.
-It causes them to perform well on an input similar to the example inputs - e.g. daylight on a highway with little traffic -, but it is likely to fail under different conditions - e.g. at night in the city.
+The algorithms used in the pipeline requires plenty of thresholds, but right now these are sort of "trained" on the input datasets.
+It causes them to perform well on an input similar to the example input - e.g. daylight on a highway with little traffic -, but it is likely to fail under different conditions - e.g. at night in the city.

 The most important thresholds to consider are the canny thresholds, and the color segmentation thresholds.